Need Help? Give us a call.

 Let’s say you have a relatively new—and small—software development firm.
 You’re seeking investors for your firm, but because you’re new and small, your business’s numbers can’t compare with a larger, more established firm.
 Or, at least they can’t if you only look at the dollar amounts on your financial statements.

-Common size analysis focuses on the line items on your financial statements as a percentage of a selected (or common) figure.
+Common size analysis is an accounting term that focuses on the line items on your financial statements as a percentage of a selected (or common) figure.
 So, you can quickly and easily see the true impact your business’s activities have on your business’s financial well-being, regardless of your business’s size.

 Common size vertical analysis lets you see how certain figures in your business compare with a selected figure in one given time period.